VidCruiter Logo

 While you’re making your resignation speech, you may be surprised if your boss makes you a counteroffer.
 It’s a good problem to have, but it can throw you off track.
 Before you discuss your resignation, make sure you know what it would take you to stay at your current job – if you’re thinking “nothing”, stick to your guns.
 If you’d stay for a higher salary or better benefits, consider your ask.

-4. Keep it positive
+4. Keep It Positive

 It’s worth it to be remembered in a good light, even if you’re leaving the company for negative reasons.
 Keep your story positive – be respectful of current employees and share some of the things you’ll miss about working there.

-Box with belongings illustration Saying the wrong thing can hurt you in subsequent reference checks – in the long run, it’s never worth it to lash out or say something in haste.
+Saying the wrong thing can hurt you in subsequent reference checks – in the long run, it’s never worth it to lash out or say something in haste.

-5. Resign in person
+5. Resign in Person

 If it’s possible, it’s always better to resign in person rather than over the phone, or, worse still, via email.
 Schedule some time to speak with your manager so you can talk about your decision face-to-face.
 If you can’t meet in person, schedule a video call instead.

-6. Give a reasonable amount of notice
+6. Give a Reasonable Amount of Notice

 The minimum amount of notice is generally two weeks, but be sure to check your contract – it could be more.
 If you can stay longer than the minimum ask, your current employer is highly likely to appreciate it – it’ll give them more time to find a replacement.
 Your manager will remember you for it and you’ll be able to leave without causing too much disruption.